dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

  * Make sure your program can handle trailing or missing cells…

  * Don't assume empty rows or empty columns mark the end of a spreadsheet…

-### When editing spreadsheets in general

- * It's generally a good idea use the first row of the table for column names – any workflow that requires people to remember or guess what the data was supposed to be is doomed to fall apart eventually…

- * Avoid typographic quotes (`‘’`, `“”`, `„“`, etc.) in your table.
-While they
-   pose no problem for the computer (they're separate Unicode code points after all), they make life more confusing for human beings, whenever they have to look at the raw data.

- * Keep backups of all files before making significant changes<br>
-   (bonus points for using revision control).

- * Double- and triple-check that the character encoding isn't broken when importing or exporting CSV/TSV.

 A quick note on Microsoft Excel